Explore textbook modular strategies

 The father of this strategy once said far more money is made buying high and selling at even higher prices than buying low and selling high.
 Momentum trading is a staple of quantitative hedge funds and Commodity Trading Advisors.
 More recently, momentum ETFs have arisen as it can be argued that the level of active management needed is minimal.

-TLDR expect small deviations from a price trajectory to revert but act fast on larger movements
+TLDR capitalize on small movements but act fast on larger movements

 Works best with: Large cap cyclical coins and tokens